SPARSH511/Similar_Song_Finder/README.md

 ## Getting Started

-To use this project, you'll need to have Python installed on your system.
-You can also use a Jupyter Notebook environment to run the `similar_song_finder.ipynb` script.
+To use this project, you will need to have Python installed on your system.
+You can also use a Jupyter Notebook or Google Colab environment to run the `similar_song_finder.ipynb`.
 Additionally, make sure you have the dataset `songs_dataset.csv` in the same directory as the script.

 ## Functionality